Geometric Scaling of Bayesian Inference in LLMs: Conclusion

 \section{Conclusion}

 This trilogy establishes a unified account of Bayesian inference in neural sequence models: \begin{itemize}[itemsep=2pt] \item \textbf{Paper~I} shows \emph{which} architectures can implement Bayesian inference, taxonomized by three inference primitives: belief accumulation, belief transport, and random-access binding.
 Transformers realize all three; Mamba realizes two; LSTMs realize only accumulation of static sufficient statistics; MLPs realize none. \item \textbf{Paper~II} shows \emph{how} gradient descent learns to implement these primitives through dynamics exhibiting a mechanistic analogy to EM, sculpting a characteristic geometry: low-dimensional value manifolds, orthogonal key frames, and progressive attention focusing. \item \textbf{This paper} shows that the geometric substrate for the inference primitives \emph{persists at scale}.
-Across four model families, we find the same value-manifold structure, key orthogonality, and domain-specific collapse that wind-tunnel models exhibit. \end{itemize} Our analysis shows that large language models organize value vectors along a dominant axis that tracks predictive entropy, keys remain close to orthogonal frames, and domain restriction reliably collapses value manifolds into the same low-rank forms observed in synthetic experiments.
+Across six model families spanning MHA, GQA, sliding-window, MoE, and MLA routing schemes, we find the same value-manifold structure, key orthogonality, and domain-specific collapse that wind-tunnel models exhibit.
+Compressed-routing MLA emerges as a clean boundary case in which the static representational substrate is fully preserved while progressive attention focusing is architecturally suppressed. \end{itemize} Our analysis shows that large language models organize value vectors along a dominant axis that tracks predictive entropy, keys remain close to orthogonal frames, and domain restriction reliably collapses value manifolds into the same low-rank forms observed in synthetic experiments.
 This persistent geometric invariant appears across architectures and training regimes, revealing a structural inductive bias toward representing inference geometrically, even in the absence of any explicit Bayesian objective.
 Our causal probes refine the mechanistic picture.
 Interventions that remove or perturb the entropy-aligned axis selectively disrupt the local geometry of uncertainty, while matched random interventions do not.
 Yet these manipulations do not proportionally degrade Bayesian-like behavior, implying that no single direction is solely responsible for the computation.
 The geometric manifold functions as a stable \emph{readout} of a distributed inference process rather than a brittle circuit.
 The primitives framework from Paper~I explains what capabilities each architecture has; the dynamics from Paper~II explain how these capabilities are learned; and this paper establishes that the resulting geometry persists even when the training data lacks ground-truth posteriors.
 Together with controlled wind-tunnel verification of exact Bayesian inference and gradient-level explanations of its emergence, these results complete a three-part account of existence, mechanism, and persistence at scale.
 Content-based value routing is not merely sufficient for Bayesian inference---it is a stable representational bias induced by modern transformer architectures and training.